 The CFI was designed in response to frequent comments and requests made at EP gatherings.
 Over the years, scores of people confided that they themselves embraced the vision of discipleship, lifelong formation, and the church that is at the heart of The Ekklesia Project, but that they needed resources that would help introduce their congregations to these critically important conversations.

 The various components of the CFI were designed to be used in a particular sequence as part of a multi-year process of congregational formation.
 The titles of each of the components reflect this by alluding to the various stages involved in learning to swim.
-Congregations or study groups who plan to move through most of the CFI process as outlined below would do well to begin with the “Getting Your Feet Wet” series.
+Congregations or study groups who plan to move through most of the CFI process as outlined in the following pages would do well to begin with the “Getting Your Feet Wet” series.
 Those groups looking to engage (at least at first) at a somewhat less intense level could also begin with one of the more conventional book studies in the “Going Deeper” series.